francescomambrini/Daphne/README.md

 ## I notice treebank files are distributed in two formats, XML and CoNLL-U. Why?

-I use Perseids [Arethusa](https://www.perseids.org/tools/arethusa/app/#/) to tinkle with the original AGDLT XML files.
+I use Perseids [Arethusa](https://www.perseids.org/tools/arethusa/app/#/) to edit the original AGDLT XML files.
 But we still don't have a nice, easy search interface to query the Greek treebanks.

 Now, it's very trivial to switch back and forth between ConLL-like formalisms and AGLDT XML.